Using Perforce depots with Sourcegraph

 }

-Adding the authorization field to the code host connection configuration will enable partial parsing of the permissions tables.
-Learn more about the partial support of permission table parsing.
+Adding the authorization field to the code host connection configuration will enable partial parsing of the protects file.
+Learn more about the partial support of protects file parsing.

 Syncing subdirectories to match permission boundaries

-By default Sourcegraph only supports repository-level permissions and does not match the granularity of Perforce permissions tables.
+By default Sourcegraph only supports repository-level permissions and does not match the granularity of the Perforce protects file.

 If you don't activate file-level permissions you should sync subdirectories of a depot using the depots configuration that best describes the most concrete path of your permissions boundary.